poeqic/qic/README.md

   * _Example_: `setps5`

 # Shortcuts
-All shortcut can be configured in qic.ahk.
+All shortcut can be configured in `overlay_config.ini`.
 * `ctrl+q` - Toggle the GUI ON/OFF.
 * `PageUp` / `PageDown` - Browse through search results.